Who we are

 5.4 Additional rights

-From 25th May 2018, you will also have some additional rights that you may exercise as set out here.
-We may publish a policy, from time to time, to explain how we will handle such requests and what you can expect from us when you make a request to exercise your rights.
+We may publish a policy, from time to time, to explain how we will handle your rights and what you can expect from us when you make a request to exercise your rights.
 If we do publish any such policy, we will provide a link to it here.
 In each instance we may ask you to make your request in writing to the contact addresses below and provide verification of your identity.

 You are important to us, and so is protecting your personal information.
 We have high standards when it comes to collecting and using personal information.
 For this reason, we take any complaints we receive from you about our use of your personal information very seriously and request that you bring any issues to our attention.